 Next, install a 2FA app on your phone.
 I recommend the “Google Authenticator”.

-Open your authentication app and scan the QR code that appears in the “Setup wizard.”
+Open your authentication app and scan the QR code in the “Setup wizard.”

 Enter the code shown in the app on your smartphone.

-If you need further help to set up the app click on “For detailed guides for your desired app, click below.”
+If you need further help setting up the app, click “For detailed guides for your desired app, click below.”

 The next time you log into your website, the plugin will ask you for the two-factor authentication code after entering your password.